MyParcelCOM/docs/content/api/resources/service-contracts.md

 weight = 10
 +++

 A service contract is a combination of a [service](/api/resources/services/) with a [carrier_contract](/api/resources/carrier-contracts/).
-Each combination contains an unique recipe to send your shipment.
+Each combination contains an unique recipe to send a shipment.
 One of the weight groups should be applicable, an insurance might be available or already included.
 Also extra options might be available and increase the base price with a certain amount.

 ## Service Contract